LECOM Erie – The Community Is Our Campus

 The Community is Our Campus

 The West Grandview Boulevard building is just part of the LECOM Campus, which extends to affiliated teaching hospitals and clinics in Erie.
-Founded by Millcreek Community Hospital (MCH), LECOM is the only private college of osteopathic medicine with it's own teaching hospital and clinical practices.
-As part of Millcreek Health System, the college uses the facilities of the hospital, the Millcreek Geriatric Education and Care Center and the clinical offices of Medical Associates of Erie (MAE).
+Founded by MCH, LECOM is the only private college of osteopathic medicine with it’s own teaching hospital and clinical practices.
+As part of LECOM Health, the college uses the facilities of the hospital, the LECOM Institute for Successful Aging and the clinical offices of Medical Associates of Erie (MAE).

 LECOM expanded west to the former LORD Grandview Technology Center with six modern buildings and an additional 28 acres of land adjacent to the main campus.
-The School of Dental Medicine will open a 30-chair dental group practice in one of the buildings along with a primary care physician office.
-The dental school will train 50 fourth-year students at this location.
-The College will use the remaining buildings for future expansion to provide research and learning space.
+The School of Dental Medicine operates a 30-chair dental group practice in one of the buildings along with a primary care physician office.
+The dental school will trains fourth-year students at this location.
+The College uses the remaining buildings for research and learning space.

 The College owns and operates the John M. and Silvia Ferretti Medical Fitness and Wellness Center located near MCH.
 This facility brings medical care together with fitness by teaming LECOM with MCH and the clinical practices to make a medical fitness difference in local healthcare.
 Open to students and the public, the center is a facility where anyone can experience and learn about the “medical fitness difference” that makes a positive impact on patients and personal well-being.